ZongshunWang/zongshunwang.github.io/_pages/about.md

   <br>The International Conference on Logic and Argumentation (CLAR 2020).
   <br>**Z. Wang**, J. Wu.
 - Bilateral Gradual Semantics for Weighted Argumentation.
-  -The AAAI Annual Conference on Artificial Intelligence (AAAI 2024).
+  <br>-The AAAI Annual Conference on Artificial Intelligence (AAAI 2024).
-  -**Z. Wang**, Y. Shen.
+  <br>-**Z. Wang**, Y. Shen.
 - Fuzzy Labeling Semantics for Quantitative Argumentation.

-  >The International Conference on Logic and Argumentation (CLAR 2023).
+  -The International Conference on Logic and Argumentation (CLAR 2023).

-  >**Z. Wang**, Y. Shen.
+  -**Z. Wang**, Y. Shen.
 - Dynamics of Fuzzy Argumentation Frameworks.
   >The International Conference on Logic and Argumentation (CLAR 2020).
   >**Z. Wang**, J. Wu.